JamesLemony/jameslemony.github.io/content/Course Notes/Passive Voice.md

 > That document needs to be found
 > Her writing should be fixed.
 > The car can be repaired by the mechanic.
+> The car can be driven by anyone with a valid license.
+> This document must be signed before the deadline.
+> The package should be delivered by tomorrow afternoon.
+> The repairs could be completed by the end of the week.
+> The report might be submitted electronically instead of in person.
+> The assignment ought to be completed before the next class.
+> The cake has to be baked at 350 degrees Fahrenheit for 30 minutes.
+> The letter needs to be typed and printed before it can be sent out.
+> The book used to be written by hand before the invention of the printing press.
+> The keys have to be returned to the front desk before checking out of the hotel.

 > [!INFO] Nesnesi olmayan cümleler ve nesne alamayan fiiler (geçişsiz) ile Passive cümle yapılmaz.
 >
 > My brother lies a lot.
+> The sun shines in the sky.
+> Birds chirp in the early morning.
+> The wind rustles through the trees.
+> Children laugh as they play.
+> Waves crash against the rocks.
+> Leaves rustle in the breeze.
+> Raindrops fall on the roof.
+> The clock ticks on the wall.
+> Flowers bloom in the garden.
+> Stars twinkle in the night sky.
 > One of our sheep died yesterday due to some kind of poisoning.
 > They had gone to the funurel to say goodbye to their uncle.
 > The scouts team will arrive in a moment.